-- 3.2.1 The Board is a balanced board with a complementary blend of expertise with professionals drawn from varied backgrounds such as banking and finance, accounting, economics and the armed forces, bringing with them, in depth and diversity in experience, expertise and perspectives to the Group's business operations. - 3.2.2 The Independent Non-Executive Directors is to provide an unbias and independent view, advice and judgement to take into account the interest, not only of the Group but also shareholders, employees and communities in which the Group conducts business. - 3.2.3 The size of the Board will be such that involvement, participation, harmony and sense of responsibility of the Directors are not jeopardized.
+- 3.2.2 The Independent Non-Executive Directors is to provide an unbias and independent view, advice and judgement to take into account the interest, not only of the Group but also shareholders, employees and communities in which the Group conducts business. - 3.2.3 The NRC shall review the size and composition of the Board and the Board Committees which will be such that involvement, participation, harmony and sense of responsibility of the Directors are not jeopardized.
 It must be large enough to ensure a range of knowledge, views and experience. - 3.2.4 Generally, the qualifications for Board membership are the ability and intelligence to make sensible business decisions and recommendations, an entrepreneurial talent for contributing to the creation of Shareholder value, the ability to see the wider picture, the ability to ask the hard questions, preferably some experience in the industry sector, high ethical standards, sound practical sense, and a total commitment to furthering the interests of Shareholders and the achievement of the Company's Goals.

-4. DIRECTORS' CODE OF CONDUCT
+4.0 DIRECTORS' CODE OF CONDUCT

-In accordance with legal requirements and agreed ethical standards, Directors and key executives of the Company are committed to promote good business conduct and maintain a healthy corporate culture that engenders integrity, transparency and fairness.
+4.1 In accordance with legal requirements and agreed ethical standards, Directors and key executives of the Company are committed to promote good business conduct and maintain a healthy corporate culture that engenders integrity, transparency and fairness.

-The Company has in place the "Code of Conduct and Ethics for Directors" which is formulated to enhance corporate governance and the standards of professional and ethical practices of Directors within the Group.
+- 4.2 The Company has in place the "Code of Conduct and Ethics" for Directors and Employees of the Group which is formulated (i) Practice 3.1 of the to enhance corporate governance and the standards of professional and ethical practices of Directors within the (ii) Code of Conduct Group.
 This document is available on the Company's website at www.melewar-mig.com.

+- Cross reference:

+- MCCG 2021; and

+- and Ethics Policy